leewtai/leewtai.github.io/courses/stat_computing/lectures/learning_r_data_wrangle.md

 i.e. each row corresponds to a friendship (measured by Facebook status) and the 2 columns corresponding to 2 user IDs.

+#### Data frames are not efficient at storage
+Data does not need to be stored in a table format where there are columns and rows!
+In fact, it's quite efficient to do so so many internet companies never store raw data in this format.

+For example, imagine a supermarket's tracking your purchases.
+Your different visits would likely be tagged with the total amount you spent, the time of that visit, then the detail items information (like item name, brand, cost, units purchased, etc).
+Storing all this data in a table is not very efficient because you would have to repeat the summarized data (total amount and time of visit) for each detailed item.
+Try to draw this table out if you cannot picture this!

+While having different tables is a solution, consumers of this dataset would often appreciate a single source of data that has all of the information.
+This leads to the existance of hierarchical data types like lists.

 #### Most flexible data type - list()
 Back to the case where the data do not follow a rectangular format, data is often stored in a hierarchical format.
 In R, the most common format to